50 Free Things To Do In And Around Charlotte

 14. Tailgate at Doghouse WFNZ runs a tailgate prior to Carolina Panthers home games at the station’s “Doghouse” located near Bank of America Stadium at 401 W. Morehead St., Charlotte, NC, 28202.

 16. Gold Rush Trolley Uptown Charlotte has so much to offer, and now you can enjoy the beautiful view at no cost.
 CATS provides Uptown workers and visitors a free trolley service for getting around.
 The Gold Rush trolley service offers two circulating lines in Center City.
-The Gold Rush trolleys stop at marked bus stops every 12 minutes from 6:56 a.m. to 6:05 p.m.
+The Gold Rush trolleys stop at marked bus stops every 12 minutes from 6:40a.m. to 6:30 p.m.
+Monday through Friday.

 17. Crowder’s Mountain Do you love to hike, camp, fish and climb?
 If so, Crowder’s Mountain is the place for you!
 Crowders Mountain State Park offers a wealth of activities for all ages: rock climbing, back country camping, hiking, fishing, picnicking, canoeing, bird watching, educational programs, and more!
 Crowder’s Mountain is open all year round, so come with friends and family and enjoy all that Crowder’s has to offer.
 For more information click here

-20. Concord Mills Located in Concord, North Carolina, Concord Mills, houses a variety of entertainment such as; AMC Theatres, Nascar Speedpark, and Dave and Busters.
+20. Concord Mills Located in Concord, North Carolina, Concord Mills, houses a variety of entertainment such as; AMC Theatres, Nascar Speedpark, Dave and Busters and the Sea Life Aquarium.
 The mall also features premiere stores such as The Disney Store Outlet, Off Broadway Shoe Warehouse, and Express just to name a few.
 With many different restaurants to choose from you can’t go wrong.
 Have your own Concord Mills day and treat the family to hours and hours of fun, fashion, and food!
 Located at 8111 Concord Mills Boulevard, Concord NC 28027 (704) 979-3000

 22. Farmer’s Markets North Carolina Farm Fresh is a directory of pick-your-own farms, roadside farm markets, and farmers markets throughout North Carolina.
 It is designed to help the consumer, find the freshest locally grown fruits, vegetables, Christmas trees, ornamental plants, flowers, and herbs Hours of operation: Sunday 12:30 pm-6 pm, May thru August; Tuesday – Saturday 8 am-6 pm, April thru September; Tuesday – Saturday 8 am-5 pm, October thru March For more information click here